AKSW/docs.ontowiki.net/Extensions.md

 Components are pluggable MVC controllers to which requests are dispatched.
 Usually, but not necessarily, components provide the main window's content and, in that case, can register with the navigation to be accessible by the user.
 In other cases components can function as controllers that serve asynchronous requests.
-Components are statically configured by a 'component.ini' file within the component's folder.
+Components are statically configured by the doap.n3 file.

 Components can be associated with a helper object that is instantiated on each request (instead of just requests the component serves).
 Thus you can use a helper to do certain tasks like registering a menu or navigation component.